-If you love those fall pumpkin spice flavors, then this healthy pumpkin baked oatmeal is for you!
+If you love those fall pumpkin spice flavors, then this pumpkin baked oatmeal is for you!
 Made without refined sugar, this baked pumpkin oatmeal recipe is a fantastic make-ahead healthy breakfast idea.
 Freezes well and great as a meal prep breakfast option!

 This post may contain affiliate links.
 Delightful E Made is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-If you love oatmeal in the morning, but don’t quite have the time to do baked oatmeal on a weekday, this make-ahead healthy pumpkin baked oatmeal is for you!
+If you love oatmeal in the morning, but don’t quite have the time to do baked oatmeal on a weekday, this make-ahead pumpkin baked oatmeal is for you!

 Loaded with all the amazing fall flavors of pumpkin spice and everything nice, these baked pumpkin oatmeal bars are perfect for making on the weekend and refrigerating for freezing for quick weekday breakfast options.

 Made with wholesome, real ingredients, this healthy pumpkin baked oatmeal contains no refined sugar, flour or oil.
 A really great option when you’re looking to get your day off to a healthy start!